Eve of the Daleks: Plot

 Shortly before midnight on New Year's Eve, Nick turns up at a storage facility in Manchester owned and operated by Sarah, on whom he has a crush.
 Meanwhile, the Doctor attempts to reset the TARDIS to remove the damage and anomalies caused by the Flux.
 Intending to spend time at a beach, she, Yaz, and Dan exit in the storage facility instead.
 Unbeknownst to the Doctor, the TARDIS' reset triggers a time loop.

 Nick encounters an Executioner Dalek which kills him, and later the Doctor, Yaz, Dan, and Sarah.
 Time resets, with Sarah and Nick both trying to save the other, but failing and dying upon seeing the Dalek again.
 The Doctor realises that each reset shortens the time loop by one minute and speculates that the loop will collapse at midnight.
 The Daleks reveal they have detected the TARDIS' energy signature and have come to execute the Doctor for her actions in "The Vanquishers".
 Both the Doctor's group and the Daleks attempt to learn from the previous loops in order to anticipate their enemy's next moves.
-During the loops, Nick confesses returning each year to see Sarah while Dan points out to the Doctor that Yaz has feelings for her.
+During the loops, Nick confesses returning each year to see Sarah while Dan points out to the Doctor that Yaz has romantic feelings for her.

 Using illegal fireworks and other materials stored in the facility by another employee, the group decide to create a trap that will bring down the facility when fired upon.
 To prevent the Daleks from anticipating the move, they behave completely differently in the second-to-last loop, before dying again.
 At the last minute before midnight, they place the materials, along with Sarah's mobile phone, in the wrong place while escaping through the basement.
 Triggered by hearing Sarah's mother calling her phone, the Daleks shoot the trap and ignite the fireworks, which causes the facility to explode and bury the Daleks underneath.

 The TARDIS finishes restructuring and the Doctor and her companions leave to find the lost treasure of the Flor de la Mar, while Sarah and Nick decide to travel the world together.